Home

 Madrigal's School of Time is a bit of an oddball release, to be honest; after the hard-rock-with-clever-bits of The Seeker, hearing anything especially progressive seems unlikely.
 However, Mad opens with an intricate vocal arrangement, adding keyboards to the mix, while King's Dynasty rips Queen off something rotten, notably the Killer Queen cop on the chorus.
 Vocals are in (accented) English throughout, which is rare for a French band, so they must have had one eye on the international market, for all the good it did them.
 The rest of the album carries on in similar vein, switching between styles in what is actually a rather refreshing manner, given how genre-specific most bands are these days.

-Next to no Mellotron, to be honest, with a fairly full-on choir part on Across The Past, with strings sounding like a 'Tron/string synth mix.
-More string synth and real flute on The Old Clock, but that seems to be it on the 'Tron front.
-Yet again, you're not going to find this that easily, although copies do crop up on various sites, not least eBay.
+Next to no Mellotron, to be honest, with a fairly full-on choir part on Across The Past, the strings sounding like a Mellotron/string synth mix.
+More string synth and real flute on The Old Clock, but that seems to be it on the Mellotron front.
+Yet again, you're not going to find this that easily, although copies do crop up on eBay/Discogs.
 Do you want it?
 Well, how badly do you need a 'not bad, not great' semi-progressive late-'70s French album?
 It's an interesting listen in places, certainly, but one for the hardcore proghead only, I think.

 Màelstrom (US)